Customer monitoring

 The telemetry quality scoring algorithm, site readiness classification gates, and per-battery dispatch eligibility criteria.

-Optimisation engine parameters, MILP dispatch configuration, confidence scoring methodology, and live performance data.
+Optimisation engine parameters, MILP dispatch configuration, confidence scoring methodology, and shadow performance data.

 35,000+ finding AEMO research database, per-state opportunity matrices, partner target prioritisation, and strategic synthesis documents.

-Detailed per-channel unit economics, installer partner commercial terms, referral commission structures, and white-label pricing models.
+Detailed per-channel unit economics, managed-participation assumptions, and white-label pricing models.

 Core operating data platform specification, six-layer architecture design, entity relationships, engineering roadmap, and purpose-built AI systems powering support, diagnostics, telemetry analysis, and operational intelligence.